Prosecco, Figs and Serendipity

 Although it was at room temperature, we uncapped the bottle of Prosecco, poured it into our glasses and proceeded to drink.
 It was actually quite good with pleasant Luncheon table with fruitaromas, refined bubbles, a citrusy, fruity taste and good acidity making for a nice finish.
 While no one would confuse it with a top-drawer Prosecco from a premier producer, this unpretentious Prosecco had good varietal characteristics and, more importantly, perfectly fit the occasion.

-Our hostess got into the spirit of things and brought us a bowl of fresh peaches and some blackberries to go with the Prosecco and figs. We ate the fruit and toasted our good fortune, enjoying the golden idleness of a summVeneto farm and wineryer afternoon in the Veneto.
-Douglas managed to take plenty of pictures of the event – in fact, a picture of me at the table with a bottle of wine and looking like I’m having perhaps too much fun graces the top of my website homepage.
-To the right is a picture of the farmhouse with the small table where we had lunch in the shade of the portico.
+Our hostess got into the spirit of things and brought us a bowl of fresh peaches and some blackberries to go with the Prosecco and our figs. We ate the fruit and toasted our good fortune, enjoying the golden idleness of a summVeneto farm and wineryer afternoon in the Veneto.
+Douglas managed to take plenty of pictures of the event – in fact, a picture of me at the table with a bottle of wine and looking like I’m having perhaps a little too much fun graces the top of my website homepage.
+To the right is a picture of the farmhouse with the small table and chairs where we had lunch in the shade of the portico.

-As the shadows lengthened, it seemed time to move on.
+As the afternon shadows lengthened, it seemed time to move on.
 While it was only a short drive to Asolo we wanted to get there in time to participate in the evening passagiata as well as see a few local sites such as Asolo’s town center, Piazza Maggiore, before sitting down to dinner.
 We reluctantly said good-bye to our hostess along with kisses and sincere thanks for her hospitality.
-We carefully packed our remaining bottles of wine in the car, piled in and then slowly drove to Asolo.
+We carefully packed our remaining bottles of wine in the car, piled in and then cautiously drove to Asolo.

 ©Richard Marcis